apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperInternals.md

     LOG.debug("process completed successfully!");

-However when creating parameterized messages are required, use formatting anchors.
+However, when creating parameterized messages are required, use formatting anchors.

     LOG.debug("got {} messages in {} minutes",new Object[]{count,time});